Phoenix of Hiroshima: Hijacking of the Valinda

 In the Galapagos the Phoenix just missed being hijacked by escaped convicts.
-The Historical Chronology of the Galapagos, 1535–2000 records in February 1958 that "The Phoenix, with Earle Reynolds, his wife Barbara, their children, Jessica and Ted and a Japanese crewmember arrived at Wreck Bay."
+The Historical Chronology of the Galapagos, 1535–2000 records that in February 1958, "The Phoenix, with Earle Reynolds, his wife Barbara, their children, Jessica and Ted and a Japanese crewmember arrived at Wreck Bay."
 They went on to Academy Bay where they found the French yacht Cle Du Sol, and just missed a previously arranged meeting with the American yacht Valinda.
 Convicts living in the penal colony on Isabela Island were asked to prepare a celebration on February 12 but on the 9th they revolted with stolen weapons and took the guards prisoners.
 The convicts boarded two fishing boats, the Teresita and the Ecuador.
 At Punta Moreno they took possession of the Viking.
 They then went to Santiago Island where they captured the Valinda belonging to William Rhodes Hervey Jr. They reached the continent on the 17th and abandoned ship at Esmeraldas but were eventually captured by the police.

 The Phoenix and Valinda had scheduled a rendezvous in James Bay on San Salvador Island on February 16.
 The Phoenix was there and waited all day but the Valinda never showed up.
 Months later, Earle read in a back issue of Life Magazine that the Valinda had arrived in James Bay the night before ("while we were all asleep aboard the Phoenix, five miles away around the point") but was then hijacked by the 21 escapees from the penal colony who forced the crew to sail to Ecuador.

 Unaware of their close call, the Reynoldses proceeded on to the Marquesas and back to Hawaii.
 Two of the three Japanese men flew back to Japan from Panama.
 First mate Niichi (Nick) Mikami remained with the Phoenix.
 After 645 days, 1222 ports and 54000 nmi, the Phoenix once again sailed into Honolulu harbor.